Mtanaka77/Water_and_Ice_Molecular_Dynamics_Simulation_by_TIP5P_Code/README.md

 The freezing ice state by microwaves, which is our theory discovery in JCP 2007 mentioned above, remains basically the same due to the structure of six-membered ice !

-The TIP4P/2005 code has been created and tested, where the oxygen massless site plays the LJ potentials, the two H sites are positively charged and the negative M charge is placed along the H-O-H angle bisector and it should be correct so far.
+The four-body TIP4P/2005 code has been created and tested, where the oxygen massless site plays the LJ potentials, the two H sites are positively charged and the negative M charge is placed along the H-O-H angle bisector and it should be correct so far.
 However, the water energy with the exc=0 dryrun increases rather rapidly in the 4-atom